bhoomildayani182/Activity_Scheduling_Automatic_TimeTable_Generator/Documentation/complexity-analysis/Complexity Analysis.md

             Data structure which stores info about Teachers i.e ["T1", "T2"]

-# Output

-    From this program there are two outputs possible.
-One is a time table generated without clashes and successfully returned from the function.
-This time table will satisfy our Hard constraints.
-Second output is an error which will tell us that there are clashes in the time table and it can not be generated.
-User can try again on this sort of error or simply change the input values.

 # Variables used in the algorithm

 - sectionInstances: data structure to store info about each section